How to Travel the World Cheaply: The Single Best Tip!

 Or let’s say you want to go zip lining in the jungle and learn a little surfing on a tropical vacation.
 Costa Rica would probably top the list for many here, but did you know that you can find the same stunning jungle landscapes and pristine beaches just a couple hours north in Nicaragua?
 And just by crossing that border, your travel fund will suddenly grow significantly in purchasing power.

 Fancy a hiking trip through the Alps?
 Try hiking Ala Archa National Park in Kyrgyztan instead.
 Or check out stunning and mysterious Svaneti in Georgia.
 You’ll spend less in a week in either country than you would in two days in Switzerland.

 Want to get a taste of Asian culture?
 Japan is wonderful (I used to live there), but give it a pass and head to cheaper Cambodia or Myanmar.

 Or instead of a trip to Stockholm, consider Sofia, Bulgaria — where you can travel THREE TIMES as long on the same budget.
 Don’t believe me?
 Check out this really cool infographic over at TripAdvisor for more examples and stats.

-It doesn’t matter what your travel goals are — there is almost always an affordable and quality alternative to the popular destinations.
+It doesn’t matter what your travel goals are — if you want to travel the world cheaply, there is almost always an affordable and quality alternative to the popular destinations.

 And it doesn’t matter your travel style – budget, mid-range, or luxury – everyone can save money this way (or use the savings to upgrade your travel!).